💸Treasury blacklists three Mexican banks under new fentanyl sanctions law

 Why This Matters

-Millions of Mexican-Americans send $60 billion annually to family members, but with fewer legitimate banking channels, they'll pay higher fees to money transfer services or use informal networks with less oversight
+Millions of Mexican-Americans send $60 billion annually to family members, but with fewer legitimate banking channels, they will pay higher fees to money transfer services or use informal networks with less oversight

-If the U.S. can cut off banks based on suspicion rather than criminal convictions, other countries might create alternative payment systems that exclude American banks, potentially weakening the dollar's global role
+If the U.S. can cut off banks based on suspicion rather than criminal convictions, other countries might create alternative payment systems that exclude American banks, potentially weakening the dollar global role

 The Mexican government calls this "extraterritorial overreach" and is preparing trade challenges that could result in tariffs on U.S. agriculture and manufacturing exports, affecting American farmers and factory workers